Cross-platform C SDK logo

 Return

-TRUE if they are the same, FALSE if not.
+TRUE if they are equal, FALSE if not.

 font_regular_size ()